 Nowadays, subscriptions are everywhere.
-From getting your daily pop culture fix with media streaming plans like Netflix, to monthly Barkboxes of squeaky toys for your pup, to weekly meal-prep ingredients from Blue Apron waiting at your doorstep—more and more businesses are using subscription models to give customers ongoing, reliable service.
+From getting your daily pop culture fix with media streaming plans like Netflix, to monthly Barkboxes of squeaky toys for your pup, to weekly meal-prep ingredients from Blue Apron waiting at your doorstep—more and more businesses are using subscription models to give customers ongoing, reliable subscription services.

 Kimberly Bennett, an Atlanta-based trademark and business strategy attorney and speaker at the 2018 Clio Cloud Conference, is making it work—for both herself and her clients—with her subscription-based, virtual law firm, K Bennett Law.